Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - **Logon Type** (Logon Type 3 for network-based, Logon Type 10 for remote interactive)

 ## Recap
 I successfully created a **Brute Force alert** for my Windows server, tracking **Event ID 4625** for failed logins.
 I also demonstrated how to create more detailed detection rules for improved alerting.
-Tomorrow, I wwell create a **dashboard** to visualize where the failed authentication attempts are coming from, providing a more intuitive overview of potential brute force activity.
+Tomorrow, I will create a **dashboard** to visualize where the failed authentication attempts are coming from, providing a more intuitive overview of potential brute force activity.